PyconUK/2016.pyconuk.org/pages/children.md

 ### BBC Micro:bit Mayhem and Dr Who

-Bring your BBC micro:bit along or play with one of ours to create a tardis or control Minecraft!
+Bring your BBC micro:bit along or play with one of ours to create a TARDIS or control Minecraft!
 Fun for kids and adults.

 ### Python for Parents

-Because you have no idea what just happened but now your kids are enthusiastic and keep asking questions….
+Because you have no idea what just happened but now your kids are enthusiastic and keep asking questions...

 ***